The Future Workplace Skills That Will Be In Demand

 This refers to the more practical, generalised ability to interact with and complete tasks using technology.

 Unlike coding or web design, which are specialised hard skills that require extensive training, having technology skills means you have enough knowledge to efficiently use the computers, programs, equipment or tools required to do your job.

 For example, Microsoft Office is the most used tool for word processing and is often a pre-requisite on job applications.
-In addition other you will need a level of digital literacy if it is a computer based job.
+Make sure you are versed in both Apple and Android products although Apple is renowned for making things “easy to use”.
+You will need a level of digital literacy if it is a computer-based job.
 While there are courses you can take to familiarise yourself with, or even master this skill, experience is most often gained through repeated use.
 Start using digital tools that are relevant for your career.

 So, what are skills that will be in demand in the future of work?
 They’re the skills you’ll need to do your job, not only on an interpersonal level but also to keep up with emerging technologies.